eatasal/eatasal/README.md

 # 👋 Hi, I’m Elif Atasal
 - 👀 I’m interested in Data Analysis, Data Visualization and Storytelling
 - 🌱 I’m deeply learning SQL, Python, PowerBI
+- 👩‍💻 I'm Kaggle enthusiast.
+Check out my [Kaggle profile](https://www.kaggle.com/elifatasal).
-- ⚡ If you wish to understand data in depth, you must not disregard the unpredictable human behaviors and cultural codes that accompany it.
+- 🎯 If you wish to understand data in depth, you must not disregard the unpredictable human behaviors and cultural codes that accompany it.

 # ☀️ About Me